yochaigal/cairn/wip/2e/forestcrawl.md

 # Forestcrawl

+## Introduction
+- A pointcrawl is a great method for exploring complex, non-linear areas like forests, swamps, or cities, where the paths between points of interest can be labyrinthine and less easily defined than in a wide open space.
+- A forestcrawl is a type of pointcrawl that focuses specifically on travel through forested regions, trying to capture the density, non-linearity, and intricate network of paths within a heavily wooded area.
+- A forested zone is made up of trails connecting various **Details**, or points of interest within a forested zone.

+## Movement
+- Unlike the [**Points**](/wip/2e/wilderness-exploration/#points) found on a much larger map, exploring **Details** (close locations within a forested zone) do not trigger the standard **Wilderness Exploration** rules.
+- When travelling on clearly marked trails, a small forest zone (no more than 15 **Details**) can be explored in its entirety in a single *[*Watch**](https://cairnrpg.com/wip/2e/wilderness-exploration/#watches).
+- If the party attempts to reach a **Detail** without a clearly marked trail or path, the **Warden** should make any associated costs clear: time (a full **Watch**), effort (**Fatigue**), or obvious dangers.

+## Create The Forest

 1. On a flat sheet of paper, draw a dot to signify the **Heart**.
 2. Draw a single curving line stemming out from the **Heart**.
 This is the **Trunk**.
 3. Draw three **Branches** sprouting off from the **Trunk**.